-I recently saw this paper apple in Scrap Books etc. Magazine and I HAD to make one!
-It’s just too cute.
-I love the combination of old book paper and the layered look together giving it dimension.
+I love the combination of old vintage book paper and the layered look this 3D apple has together giving it great dimension.

-I used the same old Jane Austen book that I used to make the spooky mirror.
+I used this old Jane Austen book.
 This is a fun paper craft that anyone could make, because you don’t need a bunch of tools.
 Although you do need a sewing machine (that’s a big one).
 You could also try hand stitching too if you don’t have a sewing machine.

 |step 1 – Tear out about 4 pages from an old book.|